SS Dakota: Sinking

 Dakota departed for her seventh trans-Pacific voyage from Seattle on February 17, 1907.
-The ship was under command of captain Emil Francke, a former German navy officer and a former captain of the American Line steamer St. Louis and had a crew consisting of 59 whites and 220 Chinese.
+The ship was under the command of captain Emil Francke, a former German navy officer and a former captain of the American Line steamer St. Louis and had a crew consisting of 59 whites and 220 Chinese.
 The ship was carrying 94 passengers and 6,720 tons of general cargo consisting largely of cotton, wheat and flour and valued at $445,984.00.
 The steamer passed Inuboye around noon on March 3, and arrived in view of Nojimazaki Lighthouse in the afternoon, with weather being clear and the seas calm.
 As the ship got delayed somewhat on her departure, captain Francke wanted to make up time and arrive at Yokohama before the darkness would set in and avoid all the fishing boats that would flood the Tokyo Bay and would force the ship to slow down considerably.
 At approximately 16:00 captain Francke relieved the first officer and assumed control of the bridge.
 The ship was travelling at about 16+1/2 kn at the time and was sailing very close to the coastline contrary to an accepted practice as the area is known to be full of underwater rocks and reefs.

 At 17:04, as the passengers on board were enjoying their tea on deck, the steamer ran aground at full speed over a reef about a mile off Shirahama.
 Due to speed of the vessel, she went about 3/4 of her length over the reef before coming to a stop, damaging her bottom in the process.
 The ship quickly filled with water, sinking her bow up to the second mast, and extinguishing the engines, with only her stern part being above the water.
 Panic spread among the passengers, but the order was quickly restored by the crew, and the lifeboats were lowered.
 Being only about a mile away from the shore, a large number of sampans sprang to her aid, as well as the boats from a nearby steamer Tokai Maru which witnessed the whole incident.
 All passengers and crew safely reached the land, and were housed in the lighthouse and nearby hamlets as the area was very sparsely populated.
 Steamer Omi Maru was dispatched from Yokohama to collect the passengers, but she had to return empty-handed as it was impossible to get close to the wreck.
 During the night of March 3 the wreck of Dakota was looted by the locals and in response the Japanese government dispatched cruiser Yaeyama and a torpedo boat to stand by to prevent any further incidents but only stayed for a short while due to inability to close in to the wreck.